kangarang/tcr-ui/README.md

 ---

-## Quickstart
+## Getting started

 ### _NOTICE_: commands prefixed with **`$`** should be executed in this repo, while commands prefixed with **`>`** should be executed in a **separate shell**, in a cloned [tcr](https://github.com/kangarang/tcr) repo

 **TCR-UI**:

-Clone & run app in dev mode in browser, rebuild on file changes
+Clone & run app in dev mode in browser, rebuild on file changes - `localhost:3000`

 ```
   $ git clone https://github.com/kangarang/tcr-ui.git